Petergatsby/GleepostAPI/readme.md

 required parameters: email, pass, fbtoken where fbtoken is a facebook session token

+Alternatively, you may provide the normal gleepost [authentication](#authenticated-endpoints) and fbtoken.

 This associates the facebook account logged in with fbtoken with the user signed in with email, pass.

 On success, will return 204.